 Air sealing refers to the steps undertaken to prevent uncontrolled inward or outward air leakage via the building envelope.Search the Web for Air Sealing

 This is the tendency of heated air to rise and to arrange itself in layers with the warmest air at the top.
+The assumption here is that there are no external wind sources to keep mixing the air and that the air is in an enclosed space.

 A term encountered in passive solar design.Search the Web for Air Stratification